halfghaninne/gwc-seating-chart/README.md

 So, I quickly threw together this little script in my language of choice, Ruby.

-Currently, the application needs to be run locally in the command line, and the class roster is hard-coded into the script _(yikes, right?)._ More on that below:
+Currently, the application needs to be run locally in the command line, and the class roster is hard-coded into the script _(yikes, right?)._ More on that below.

 ## Where to improve